 Coding and decoding form an important part of the Analytical reasoning section in all the aptitude related papers.
-Usually, three to five questions appearing from this area in various entrance exams.
+Usually, three to five questions appear from this area in various entrance exams.

 In the alphabetic coding and decoding area, the majority of the questions are of the following types: